osisoft/OMF-Developer-Companion-Guide/docs/OMF_Type_msg.rst

 Type Message
 ============

-In PI AF Server and PI Data Archive, types are interpreted as either asset types or container types depending on type classification.
+In Asset Framework and PI Data Archive, types are interpreted either as asset types or container types depending on type classification.
 The keywords in the type definition are interpreted as follows:

 +--------------------+-------------+---------------+------------------------------------------------------------+